namehash/ens-subgraph-transition-tools/README.md

 ### todo

-- [ ] resolver.addr (and therefore Domain.resolvedAddress) is null in many (but not all) cases
-  - seems that resolver factory events aren't being indexed, inc. the former public resolver `0x1da022710df5002339274aadee8d58218e9d6ab5`
-- [ ] enforce static order with `orderBy: id`, dependent on orderBy enum support in ENSNode
 - [ ] include snapshots, as git LFS or zip somewhere
 - [ ] add events top-level queries
 - [ ] configure tools index's as bin for simpler calling